bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 projects.

 However, as said, the SNAP TCWV and CTP processors can in principle be set up and run on every Linux based computing systems.
-This is described in more detail in section :ref:`cawa_processor_installation`.
+This is described in more detail in section :ref:`cawa_installation`.

 .. index:: Processor Components